 With easy access to Great Smoky Mountains National Park, this hamlet embraces its outdoorsy roots – outfitters, fly-fishing shops and laid-back cafes line downtown.
 The Tuckasegee River coursing through makes it clear this is water country.
 Just a few miles from town in the park’s Deep Creek unit, hikers trek to three waterfalls while tubers relax in Mother Nature’s water park.
-For $4 to $7 a day, you can rent a tube to cruise through riffles and cascades, some with a 3-foot drop.
+For a nominal fee per day, you can rent a tube to cruise through riffles and cascades, some with a 3-foot drop.
 Ride, walk the route, repeat.
 (Tip: Invest in a small dry bag for car keys if the whole family tubes; there’s a good chance you’ll go for a swim).

 For dry-landers, Tsali Recreation Area challenges mountain bikers and equestrians with 40 miles of trails through steep forest ridges and the shore of Fontana Lake.
-(Find bike rentals in the area.)
 You can also ride horses at Nantahala Village Riding Stables.
 If you need a break from all the activity, hop on the Great Smoky Mountains Railroad for a cruise through the Smokies.
 Connect your rail ride to adventures at nearby Nantahala Outdoor Center, or take special excursions for beer and barbecue.
 Spend half a day exploring the 43-mile Cherohala Skyway National Scenic Byway; stop for a hike to 5,560-foot Huckleberry Knob.
 Back in town, enjoy concerts, festivals, outdoor movies, and other events throughout summer and fall.